 1.)
-Process Server Review Board (PSRB) The Process Server Review Board, whose members are appointed by the Supreme Court for
+Process Server Review Board (PSRB)

-- a three-year term, reviews and approves or rejects private process server applications.
-The PSRB also reviews proposed civil process service courses, reviews complaints against process servers, and works to establish a code of conduct among process servers.
-Process server certification may be revoked for good cause, including conviction for a felony or misdemeanor involving moral turpitude.
-An application, listing of certified process servers and a process server complaint form can be found at www.courts.state.tx. us/psrb/psrbhome.asp.
+The Process Server Review Board, whose members are appointed by the Supreme Court, reviews and approves or rejects private process server applications.
+The Board's mission is to improve standards for service of process in Texas.
+The PSRB also reviews proposed process service courses, considers complaints against process Process server certification may be revoked for good cause, including conviction for a felony or misdemeanor involving moral turpitude.
+An application, listing of certified process servers and a process server complaint form is found at www.courts.state.tx. us/psrb/psrbhome.asp.
 The voicemail number for the PSRB is (512) 463-2713.
+See additional PSRB information at page 120.
+With the recent imposition of fees for certification, approximately 2,800 process servers lost their certification.
+See the stated website for current list of servers certified by the Supreme Court.
+A process server may also be certified to serve process by other court order, per Rules 103 and 536.

-See PSRB information at page 119. - 2.)
+- 2.)
 Rule 103 Expansion of Papers To Be Served.
 Former Rule 103 stated that "citations and other notices" could be served by officers and authorized persons.
 Rule 103 now states that "Process including citation and other notices, writs, orders, and other papers" may be served.
 However, unless authorized by court order, only a sheriff or constable may serve: a)citation in forcible entry and detainer, b) writ requiring taking possession of a person, property or thing, c) process requiring physical enforcement by process server.
 An authorized person may now serve a writ of garnishment, apparently.
 But see Rule 663, next paragraph. - Garnishment.
 Traditionally only a sheriff or constable could serve garnishee with a writ of garnishment.
 Rule 663 states "The sheriff or constable...shall immediately [serve garnishee]."
 But see Rule 103, amended 2005, and discussed in preceding section, which apparently allows an authorized person to serve a writ of garnishment.
 Former cases include Para Dryden v.
 Am.
 Bank, No. 13-02-00379-CV (Tex.
 App. -- Corpus Christi, August 26, 2004, no pet.)
 (2004 Tex.
 App.
-Lexis 7671) (mem. op.)(creditor ordered to pay bank's fees of \$7500, because of improper service by private process server).
+Lexis 7671)(mem. op.)(creditor ordered to pay bank's fees of \$7500, because of improper service by private process server).
 Requena v.
 Salomon Smith Barney, Inc., No. 01-00-00783-CV(Tex.
 App.--Houston[1st Dist.]
 March 7, 2002, no pet.)(unpublished, 2002 Tex.
 App.
 Lexis 1701).

-As to serving banks as garnishees, see discussion at page 34, VIII.
+As to serving banks as garnishees, see discussion at page 37, VIII.
 Safest to use officer to serve garnishments until disparity in Rules 103 and 663 is resolved.
+See also VIII, at page 37.